zAbuQasem/MyNotes/DEVOPS/AWS Solution architect/AWS Security and Encryption.md

 - Keep the previous key active so you can decrypt old data
 - Better to use aliases in this case (to hide the change of key for the application)
 - Good solution to rotate CMK that are not eligible for automatic rotation (like asymmetric CMK)
+# SSM-Parameter-Store
+- Secure storage for configuration and secrets
+- Optional Seamless Encryption using KMS
+- Serverless, scalable, durable, easy SDK
+- Version tracking of configurations / secrets
+- Configuration management using path & IAM
+- Notifications with CloudWatch Events
+- Integration with CloudFormation